 Expert in Bigelow's litholapaxy operation

 Reginald Harrison (1837–1908) was born in Stafford on 24 August 1837.
 He became a member of the Royal College of Surgeons of England in 1866 and, initially, practiced in Liverpool where he campaigned for one of the first hospital ambulance services in Europe.
 His first horse ambulance is pictured, below right.

 He became an expert in the field of genito-urinary medicine, such that, in 1889, he was invited to join the surgical staff of St Peter’s Hospital for Stone in London.
 Here, along with Hurry Fenwick, he was active in securing a position for Peter Freyer

-Harrison was a great proponent of Bigelow’s lithalopaxy operation.
+Harrison was a great proponent of Bigelow’s litholapaxy operation.

 He wrote a popular textbook, "Surgical Disorders of the Urinary Organs", which went through four editions.
 In 1881, he reported on "A Case of Lithotomy where a Tumour of the Prostate Was Successfully Enucleated", one of the first descriptions of the surgical excision of a prostate tumour.